 In 2009 I became deputy editor of delicious. magazine, where I commissioned features and oversaw recipe-editing, travel, cookbooks, chef and author interviews, launched the annual Produce Awards and developed the magazine’s health and nutrition section.

-Now freelance, I work as a copy-editor and proofreader for several book publishers, and as an editorial consultant, while continuing to write about food and drink for a range of publications.
+Now freelance, I work as a copy editor and proofreader for several book publishers, and as an editorial consultant, while continuing to write about food and drink for a range of publications.
+I'm currently acting deputy editor of Waitrose Food magazine.

 I live in London, have a slightly out-of-control cookbook collection and like doing handstands.